21 Things To Know Before Visiting The Lost City of Petra in 2023

 - How do I get to Petra?

-- How much does entrance at Petra cost?
+- How much does the entrance to Petra cost?

 - What are Petra’s opening times?